 This product is approved for individual use only.
 Only the registered participant is eligible for continuing professional education units.

-Please note: Upon completion of your order, a link to access your purchase will be sent to the email address you have on file with the Academy.
+Please note: Immediately following the purchase, you will receive an access email for the module.
+This email contains a link for module log in by the user.
 Please be sure your email address is accurate before submitting your order.
-If you have difficulty with your purchase, please contact firstname.lastname@example.org.
+If you have difficulty with your purchase, please contact us.